1. Home

 Edit repeated task

 You can edit all repeated tasks.
-Every information can be changed, such as first comment, due date, solver or follower.
+All information can be changed, such as first comment, due date, assignee, or follower.
 Click the icon of the round arrow and edit what appears.

 How to edit repeated tasks.

-You can cancel repeated tasks via the editing window of the task click Cancel Repeated task.
+You can cancel task repetition via the editing window of the task click Cancel task repetiton.

-• Repeats only on working days (from the date of creation of repeated task)
+• Repeats only on weekdays (from the date of creation of repeated task)

 • Task is repeated ten times and then terminated

-• Completed task is restored, new task is not created
+• Completed task is reopened, new task is not created

-How to set up repeated task on daily basis.
+How to set up a repeated task for every weekday.

-How to set up repeated tasks on a daily basis.
+How to set up a repeated task for every weekday.

 • Repeat every week on Thursday (the day of creation)